Species-Appropriate Diet

 What a Species-Appropriate Diet Is

 A species-appropriate diet means feeding a dog in a way that fits how a dog’s body is built to eat, digest, and use food.
-It focuses on the kinds of nutrients dogs need most, the forms they absorb best, and the way diet shapes long-term health—not just whether a food meets minimum requirements on a label.
+It focuses on the kinds of nutrients dogs need most, the forms they absorb best, and the way diet shapes long-term health, beyond whether a food meets minimum requirements on a label.

 This approach also cares about nutrient form and usability, not only nutrient totals.
 Two diets can look similar on paper while producing different outcomes in real dogs because digestibility, processing level, and bioavailability determine how much of the nutrition actually reaches the body’s cells.
 Species-appropriate feeding aims to support stable digestion, healthy body composition, balanced energy regulation, and long-term metabolic resilience.